learn-co-curriculum/pfwtfp-bug-fix-lab/README.md

 Most professional programmers spend the majority of their time editing and maintaining code written by other people.
 As a result, take this broken code and make it work.
-The result of $293,492.22 is right.
+The result of $293,492.22 is right (don't worry about trailing factions of cents).

 Since we're focusing on our fundamentals, keep track of how long this debugging takes.
-Don't let this number stress you out: to improve, we need to know where we're struggling.
+Don't let this time stress you out: to improve, we need to know where we're struggling.

 ## Next Steps